raspberrypilearning/c3-wolfram-hieroglyphics/en/step_1.md

 ---
 ### Hardware

-+ Either a computer or a Raspberry Pi
++ Either a desktop computer, laptop, or a Raspberry Pi

 ### Software

 + Wolfram Language
-+ This project can be completed in a web browser using [wolframcloud.com](http://lab.wolframcloud.com/app/).
-Log in, and click Create New Notebook.
++ This project cannot be completed in a web browser

 --- /collapse ---